khoongwk/tp/docs/UserGuide.md

 Outcome :
 1. The *Result Display* will show a success message.
-2. Homerce will list out all the clients with John in their name.
+2. Homerce will list out all the clients with David in their name.

 ![findcli](images/findcli.png) <br>
 _Figure 6 - GUI for `findcli`_